The Greatest (1977 film)

 The Greatest is a 1977 biographical sports film about the life of boxer Muhammad Ali, in which Ali plays himself.
 It was directed by Tom Gries.
 The film follows Ali's life from the 1960 Summer Olympics to his regaining the heavyweight crown from George Foreman in their famous "Rumble in the Jungle" fight in 1974.
 The film consists largely of archival footage of Ali's boxing matches used in the screenplay.

 The film is based on the book The Greatest: My Own Story written by Muhammad Ali and Richard Durham and edited by Toni Morrison.

-The song "The Greatest Love of All" was written for this film by Michael Masser (music) and Linda Creed, (lyrics) and sung by George Benson; it was later covered and made a Billboard Hot 100 #1 single by Whitney Houston.
+The song "The Greatest Love of All" was written for this film by Michael Masser (music) and Linda Creed (lyrics), and sung by George Benson; it was later covered and made a Billboard Hot 100 #1 single by Whitney Houston.

 Plot

-The story of Cassius Clay, who became Muhammed Ali and the most charismatic heavyweight champion of our time.
-Tracing his meteoric rise from his Olympic gold medal as a light-heavyweight at Rome in 1960, his conversion to Islam, his refusal to serve in the Vietnam war, to his triumphant return to the ring.
+The story of Cassius Clay, who became heavyweight champion as Muhammad Ali.
+Tracing his rise from his Olympic gold medal as a light-heavyweight at Rome in 1960, his conversion to Islam, his refusal to serve in the Vietnam war, to his return to the ring.